hailelagi/hailelagi.com/content/notes/block-layers.md

 An HDD exposes a "flat" address space to read or write, the smallest atomic unit is a sector (e.g 512-byte block) and flash based SSDs expose a unit called a "page" which we can read or write higher level "chunks" [†1] above which are the intricacies of [_drivers_](https://lwn.net/Kernel/LDD3/) (let's assume that part exists) and then the somewhat generic block interfaces:

-Filesystems are software, there are quite a few layers to experiment, what we need is a block device abstraction, but which one? a few options:
+Filesystems are software, there are quite a few layers to experiment with, what we need is a block device abstraction, but which one? a few options:
 1. [the (deprecated?) kernel block interface](https://linux-kernel-labs.github.io/refs/heads/master/labs/block_device_drivers.html#overview)
 2. [ublk](https://spdk.io/doc/ublk.html)
 3. [libvirt](https://libvirt.org/storage.html)